HB1102 (2026) Detail

 This bill increases the aggregate of Research and Development tax credits (R&D) to be claimed in any fiscal year from $7,000,000 to $10,000,000.
 The proposed legislation would also increase the maximum credit amount allowed per entity from $50,000 to $100,000, effective January 1, 2026.
 R&D tax credit applications must be received by June 30 following the tax year during which the research and development occurred.

-The increase in the R&D tax credit will decrease Business Enterprise Tax (BET) and Business Profits Tax (BPT) revenue by an indeterminable amount.
+The Department of Revenue Administration (DRA) states the increase in the R&D tax credit will decrease Business Enterprise Tax (BET) and Business Profits Tax (BPT) revenue by an indeterminable amount.
 This credit is first applied to the BPT and any unused portion of the credit is then applied to the BET.
 Additionally, the taxpayer is able to carry forward the R&D tax credit for up to 5 years.
-The Department is not able to determine when a credit would be claimed to predict the fiscal impact of this bill.
+DRA is not able to determine when a credit would be claimed to predict the fiscal impact of this bill.
 The maximum impact in the first year is $3,000,000 if the full amount of the tax credit increase is claimed, however any subsequent years are indeterminable as it is not known when carry forward credits would be used.

 AGENCIES CONTACTED: